What to Do with Aggressive Roosters?

 aggressive-rooster

 Over time he may be conditioned to believe that humans are an enemy through no fault of your own.
-This does not mean that you can not condition the feistiness out of the rooster, however.
+It doesn’t mean you can’t condition the feistiness out of the rooster.

-It is vital that you consider that roosters typically warn prior to attacking.
-Should your rooster lower his head and hop or dance around while looking at you, or if he seems to run up on your heels as you are moving away, then these actions signal aggression.
+You must consider that roosters typically warn before attacking.
+Should your rooster lower its head and hop or dance around while looking at you, or if he seems to run up on your heels as you move away, these actions signal aggression.

-Aggressive roosters can attack and assert dominance in a number of ways including flogging, spurring, chasing, and pecking.
-Flogging involves flying at you and attempting to beat at you with his wings.
+Aggressive roosters can attack and assert dominance in several ways, including flogging, spurring, chasing, and pecking.
+Flogging involves flying at you and attempting to beat you with its wings.

 General Tips to Keep in Mind